 Please enter from the side door on the East side of the building (along 15th Ave S).

 Phillip's Neighborhood Clinic is now offering mental health services.
-These services will be available every clinic night!
+These services will be available every clinic night except December 12th through January 23rd.

 We will also have our first neurology specialty night on Thursday, January 23rd!